MichaelXavier/Angel/README.md

  * `directory` is the current working directory of the newly executed program (optional, defaults to angel's cwd)
  * `logger` is another process that should be launched to handle logging.
-The `exec` process will have stdout and stderr redirected into stdin of this process.
+The `exec` process will then have its stdout and stderr piped into stdin of this logger.
 Recommended log rotation daemons include [clog](https://github.com/jamwt/clog) or [multilog](http://cr.yp.to/daemontools.html). *Note that if you use a logger process, it is a configuration error